Indianapolis CHINS Attorney

 In other cases, the allegations of child abuse may be motivated by the reporting person’s ill will towards the alleged perpetrator.
 For example, a person might seek to ruin another person’s life, or one parent may attempt to get sole custody of a child, by making allegations of child abuse against an innocent person.
 The problem is that the law assumes that the person making the report is doing so in good faith.

 For these reasons, having an experienced Indianapolis CHINS attorney by your side as you defend against accusations of child abuse is crucial.
-Your Marion County attorney will be able to help you refute false accusations, and can represent your interests during the complicated and stressful process of investigations and custody hearings.
+Your Marion County attorney will be able to help you refute false accusations, and can represent your interests during the complicated and stressful process of the CHINS case process.

 Child protective services will begin their investigation within 1 hour or 5 days of the report of abuse or neglect—depending on the severity of the allegations.
 Investigators may visit the child’s home to observe and speak with the allegedly endangered child, but parents do have a right to refuse entry into the home.
 The investigator may also request that the child be submitted to physical, psychological, or psychiatric evaluation.
 An Indiana child protection attorney may be hired by parents to help them through the process.